deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 - If logged into Azure, shows the current Azure subscription.
 - If logged into Kubernetes, shows the current k8s context and namespace.

-Lastly, the prompt character is shown on the bottom-left to accept user input.
+Lastly, the prompt character is shown on the final line to accept user input.

 ## ❓ Why this exists